lyronang/yolov3/README.md

 https://pjreddie.com/darknet/yolo/

-Choose the weights from YOLOv3-416.
+Choose the weights from YOLOv3-416 and place it into the same folder.